chstock/criskdiff/README.md

 # sriskdiff
-Estimation and inference for the common risk difference in stratetied 2x2 tables
+Estimation and inference for the common risk difference in stratified 2x2 tables.